Thomas-Walker-Lynch/project-enviroment/README.md

   > git checkout v1.0

   ```

-  So you ask why do we need more than one directory for the same repo?
-Well in this case I
-  am running a web server against the v2.0 branch, and it needs to see the files the v2.0.
-  The v1.0 directory was the one that was formally being served.
-There are no servers
-  pointed at it now, so I should probably delete it.
-If I ever need v1.0 again I can always
-  check it out.

-## Git Modules and Submodules

   Cloning a `git` repository produces a directory tree, which in git speak is
   apparently called a `module`.